satishlokkoju/deepview/src/deepview_canvas/README.md

 Canvas enables data scientists and machine learning practitioners to create interactive, reusable components for ML model exploration and analysis.
 It provides a flexible architecture that works seamlessly across different platforms, from Jupyter notebooks to web applications.

-This project is based on research presented in the paper ["Canvas: Composing Interactive Interfaces for Machine Learning"](https://arxiv.org/abs/2202.08946) at ACM CHI 2022.
+This project is based on research presented in the paper ["Symphony: Composing Interactive Interfaces for Machine Learning"](https://arxiv.org/abs/2202.08946) at ACM CHI 2022.

 ## Features